Filing Form 1065: What Partners Need to now to report income

 It also divides the income or loss among general partners and limited partners, and by the type of partner.

-• Schedule M-1 shows reconciliation of income or loss with information reported on the partnership’s books.
+• Schedule M-1 shows a reconciliation of income or loss with information reported on the partnership’s books.
 This will show you the difference between book and tax accounting since the two are often different.

 • Schedule M-2 is an analysis of the partners’ capital accounts.